cerpus/Edlib/CONTRIBUTING.md

 # Contributing to the Edlib Open Source Project

-Cerpus welcomes contributions to our [open source projects on Github][1].
+Edlib welcomes contributions to our [open source projects on Github][1].
 You can [learn more about contributing][2] on our documentation website.

 [1]: https://github.com/cerpus/